UK Economics Courses

 London is one of the leading global financial centres in the world, and studying economics close to where many of its theories base their origins can be of a huge advantage to any international student.
 Some of the world’s largest banks and accountancy firms operate in the UK, and upon completion of study there are a large number of opportunities for economic graduates to pursue.

 During study, students will develop their problem solving, data analysis, computing and written and oral presentation skills, all abilities which are highly regarded and sought after in today’s economic climate.
 English is considered the language of world finance, and you will reap the benefits later in your career of having studied here.

 SI-UK can help you apply to study Economics in the UK.
-Arrange your free consultation in London or Manchester at our offices or via Skype.
+Arrange your free consultation at our offices in London or Manchester or via Skype.

 Joint-honours degrees are also available, while subjects such as history, law and politics will help craft how you see economics past and future.
 Modules throughout the degree will include statistics, sustainable development, microeconomics, macroeconomics and decision theory.

 Careers in Economics

 In the private sector, Economics graduates find work as consultants in banking and finance, while in the public sector they work for government departments, national treasuries, central banks and bureaus of statistics.
 Positions are also available in manufacturing, transport, communications, insurance, charitable institutions, investment and retail industries.

 Economics UK Entry Requirements